 3. Curves, Arches, & Organic Shapes

-Incorporate the vibe: Choose rounded sofas, arched mirrors, scalloped-edge décor, or curved wall cutouts to bring this organic design philosophy into your space.
+Embody the feeling: Use rounded sofas, arched mirrors, scalloped-edge decorations, or wall cutouts in the shape of crescents to incorporate this natural design aesthetic in your design project.

 Room-by-Room: Bringing the 1970s Into Your Home

-Here’s how to interpret this timeless era in different rooms of the house without falling into the realm of kitsch.
+Here is how to decode this timeless period in various contexts and areas within a house to avoid falling into the category of kitsch.

 Living Room

-• Opt for a deep, earthy palette with warm woods, rust-coloured upholstery, and lush textiles.
+Opt for deep, earthy hues, warm woods, rust-coloured upholstery, and lush textiles.

 Kitchen & Dining Area